A Short Break Starts In Roscommon

 Hire a boat and experience Lough Key, one of the most beautiful lakes in Ireland.
 It’s navigable from the Shannon via the Boyle River and the Lough Key jetty harbours many pleasure cruisers.
 Lough Key is a serene haven in the heart of Ireland.
 This lake-bound paradise has been used as a retreat since the Iron Age.
 The boat tours provide visitors with a new way to see Lough Key, including its watery surroundings and island-studded lake.

-Did you know that Lough Key is considered a hotspot for UFOs?
+Did you know that Lough Key forest park is considered a hotspot for UFOs?
 It has been a hotspot for UFOs since the UFO Society of Ireland was founded there in 1972.
 The lakeside tower provides an ideal place to watch the skies.

 Visit Strokestown House and National Famine Museum